 Keep in mind that your car insurance policy typically only covers the amount of a claim that exceeds the deductible (up to the policy's limits).
 An example of how this could play out: Say you have a deductible of $500 on your comprehensive coverage.
 Now, if you make a glass claim to repair your cracked windshield and it costs $233, you would end up paying entirely out-of-pocket.

 However, there are situations when you may not pay a deductible on a glass claim:

-In short, comprehensive auto coverage may help to protect your vehicle against a number of perils.
+In short, comprehensive auto coverage may help pay to repair your car in a number of scenarios.
 One of those risks might be a rock cracking or shattering your car’s windshield.
-Whether you’ll pay a deductible can depend on whether your windshield needs repair or replacement, the kind of coverage you’ve purchased, and the laws of your state.
+Whether you'll pay a deductible can depend on whether your windshield needs repair or replacement, the kind of coverage you've purchased, and the laws of your state.

 Windshield damage can't always be prevented, but having the proper coverage in place may help you get repairs made, so you can get back on the road.